 The City Council adopted a text change in October 2021 called TC-17A-20.
-The text change took the Transit Overlay District (TOD) that was already in Raleigh’s zoning code and changes it to the Equitable Transit Overlay District (ETOD).
+The text change took the Transit Overlay District (TOD) that was already in Raleigh’s zoning code and updated it.
 The TOD was originally created for the light rail service that was planned in Raleigh years ago.
-The ETOD is more detailed and focused on the BRT service that is planned now.
+The new TOD is more detailed and focused on the BRT service that is planned now.

-The first two BRT routes will be on New Bern Avenue and Western Boulevard.
-The ETOD is likely to be applied on the property around these corridors that is already zoned for commercial and multi-family development.
-The ETOD supports the level of density that is needed for BRT to have enough riders.
+The first three BRT routes will be on New Bern Avenue, Western Boulevard, and South Wilmington Street.
+The TOD is intended to be applied mostly on the property around these corridors that is already zoned for commercial and multi-family development.
+The TOD supports the level of density that is needed for BRT to have enough riders.
 It also makes sure that the public spaces around the transit stations are comfortable for people to walk.
 The TOD Mapping project seeks to apply the TOD to parcels along the Southern BRT and Western BRT routes.
 The TOD is likely to be applied along the New Bern Avenue route as part of Station Area Planning.

-How is ETOD different from other zoning in Raleigh?
+How is TOD different from other zoning in Raleigh?

-The ETOD will allow developers to build taller buildings in return for providing development types that are needed by the community.
+The TOD allows developers to build taller buildings in return for providing development types that are needed by the community.
 Zoning in Raleigh sets a maximum height for each zoning district.
-In the ETOD, a building can be 50% taller than the maximum height if it includes affordable housing units.
-The number of affordable units would have to be around 12% of the total units in the building.
-The units have to be affordable for a family making 50% of the area median income (AMI) or less and stay affordable for at least 30 years.
+In the TOD, a building can be 50% taller than the maximum height if it includes affordable housing units.
+The number of affordable units would have to be at least 20% of the bonus units in the building.
+The units have to be affordable for a family making 60% of the area median income (AMI) or less and stay affordable for at least 30 years.

 There is also a height bonus of 30% for buildings that are used completely for employment uses.
 That usually means office buildings.
 It could also be an office building with stores on the ground floor.
 This type of development makes sure there are more jobs near the transit stations and places to shop as people get on and off the bus.
 These are also business and employment opportunities for residents of existing neighborhoods.

-Lastly, when the ETOD is applied to a residential zoning district, the zoning standards for RX-3 will apply in that area.
-The ETOD is not likely to be applied to residential neighborhoods.
+Lastly, when the TOD is applied to a residential zoning district, the zoning standards for RX-4 will apply in that area.
+The TOD is not likely to be applied to residential neighborhoods.
 This provision will most likely apply to large lots directly adjacent to major roads.
-The RX-3 district allows for greater residential density and a mix of uses while still limiting building height to no more than three stories.
+The RX-4 district allows for greater residential density while still limiting building height to no more than four stories and 60 feet.

 How will this impact neighborhoods with a Neighborhood Conservation Overlay District (NCOD)?

 What guarantee is there that housing built with the TOD height bonus will be affordable?